proinsias/proinsias.github.io/_posts/2018/2018-10-25-Spark-Date-arithmetic-with-multiple-columns.md

 ---
 layout: single
-title: "Spark: Date Arithmetic with Multiple Columns"
+title: 'Spark: Date Arithmetic with Multiple Columns'
 date: 2018-10-25 12:54
-last_modified_at: 2018-10-25 12:54
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: til
+    - til
 tags:
     - spark
     - til
 ---

 Say you have a timestamp column `created_at`,